 There's a small catch, though, in that you might make Lifeboat, and it won't get all the love it deserves because hey, you also made about a half-dozen towering masterpieces, and this film is merely very, very good.

 When people describe Hitchcock as cold or cerebral, the Siren shakes her head.
 In some films, maybe, but almost never entirely, and not here.
-Check out the quietly heartbreaking zoom toward Heather Angel's empty, upturned arms after her baby's corpse has been slipped into the ocean.
-And the first indication of Slezak's menace isn't the first shot of him surreptitiously checking his compass--it's Willi's yawn after the passengers have tried to calm the mother, an open warning of his heartlessness that no one heeds.
+Check out the heartbreaking zoom toward Heather Angel's empty, upturned arms after her baby's corpse has been slipped into the ocean.
+And the first indication of Slezak's menace isn't the shot of him surreptitiously checking his compass--it's Willi's yawn after the passengers have tried to calm the mother, a warning of his heartlessness that no one heeds.

-And then they turn on Willi, only the backs of the mob visible as they beat him with their fists, then Stanley grabs a piece of wood, Joe stands apart, and there's just one glimpse of the German's bloodied face before they throw him over the side.
+Then they turn on Willi, only the backs of the mob visible as they beat him with their fists, then Stanley grabs a piece of wood, Joe stands apart, and there's just one glimpse of the German's bloodied face before they throw him over the side.
 The script calls it "an orgasm of murder," and the exhaustion afterward indeed seems almost sexual, Mary Anderson arching her back and stretching out her legs.
-Hitchcock responds to the violence with another elegant, sinuous shot--a small pan down Rittenhouse to the shoe he holds, the one he picked up to hammer Willi's hands away from the side of the boat.
+Hitchcock responds to the violence with another sinuous shot--an elegant pan down Rittenhouse to the shoe he holds, the one he picked up to hammer Willi's hands away from the side of the boat.

 She came down with pneumonia after weeks of being doused with water, but still they got along well, Tallulah and Hitch.
 He called her "Baghead," she called him "Bitchcock" and when the movie was released he described her as having given a "Bancock" performance.
 You get the feeling that they could have gone on like that forever--Cockbank?
 Headcock?--and it's a pity they never worked together again.
 In the fantasy cinema in the Siren's head, she likes to give Bankhead a cameo as the nun who materializes at the end of Vertigo.
 You have to admit, Tallulah in full wimple would be enough to startle anyone into falling off a bell tower.
 Lifeboat is all we've got from these two, though.
 And there is no actress, living or dead, whom the Siren would rather see volunteering her diamond bracelet as a fishing lure, no voice the Siren would rather hear utter the line, "I can recommend the bait.
 I bit on it myself."